Rakhi-TS22/Car_EDA_Visualization/README.md

 ## Getting Started
 To start exploring and visualizing the dataset, you can use collab or Jupiternotebook.
 Simply load the dataset cars (1).csv into your environment and open the Cars_Visualization.ipynb"!

+Power Bi file :open the file Car_Visualization.pbix in your power BI editor

 ```python
 import pandas as pd
 import matplotlib.pyplot as plt